Sexual Harassment Reports and Investigations

 • Is there anything else you think I should know while I am investigating this matter?

 Open-Ended Questions.
-When interviewing the alleged victim, use open-ended questions.
+When interviewing the alleged victim, a useful strategy is to ask open-ended questions.
 Ask: who, what, when, where, why and how.
-Try to keep closed-ended (yes/no) questions to a minimium.
+Try to keep closed-ended (yes/no) questions to a minimum.
 The goal is to get the witness to open up and tell you their story in their own words.

 Interviewing Third-Party Witnesses